Remote Passenger Crash Survival

 - Have a plan to extinguish it

-- Never start a fire that could become a bushfire
+- Avoid any fire that could become a bushfire

-Most people can go a long time without food.
-In the first 24 to 48 hours, focus on warmth, hydration, shelter, and signalling.
-Panic-foraging burns energy and increases injury risk.
+In the first 24 to 48 hours, prioritise warmth, hydration, shelter, and signalling.
+Avoid unnecessary foraging.

 - Keep people together